guard/guard/README.md

 * [FSEvent](http://en.wikipedia.org/wiki/FSEvents) support on Mac OS X.
 * [Inotify](http://en.wikipedia.org/wiki/Inotify) support on Linux.
 * [Directory Change Notification](http://msdn.microsoft.com/en-us/library/aa365261\(VS.85\).aspx) support on Windows.
-* Polling on the other operating systems (help us to support more OS).
+* Polling on the other operating systems.
 * Automatic and super fast (when polling is not used) file modification detection (even new and deleted files are detected).
 * Support for visual system notifications.
 * Tested against Ruby 1.8.7, 1.9.2, REE and the latest versions of JRuby & Rubinius.